capi-workgroup/problems/capi_problems.rst

 * The API to be abstract and hide implementation details.
 * A specification of the API, ideally with a test suite that ensures compatibility.
-* An ABI that can be shared across Python implementations.
+* It would be nice to have an ABI that can be shared across Python implementations.

 **Alternative APIs**